How to Potty Train a Dog Living in an Apartment. Keeping a dog as a pet when living in a house with a huge backyard is somewhat of a breeze.

 - Circling one spot (again, it’s looking for the perfect area to soil)

 #4 Remember that positive reinforcement is key

 Most of the time, the dog will be scared of you, which is the exact opposite of what you should aim for.

 Carry a few treats with you whenever you’re outside.
-Also, keep in mind that a treat is in order even when the pooch does the deed on a pad.
+Also, remember that a treat is in order even when the puppy does the deed on a pad.

 Bonus tip: there are dog litter boxes you can use to avoid accidents